World (Bee Gees song): Release

 In 1990, Bill Inglot synched up the two tape reels and made a new stereo mix for the Tales from the Brothers Gibb box set.
 Two mixes of the record were played to journalists at a press conference before its release.
 The released version is mainly the unorchestrated version but the orchestrated version is used from 2:39.
-The track features Robin on organ and Maurice on double-tracked piano.
+The track features Robin on mellotron and Maurice on double-tracked piano.
 The vocals are mostly by Barry but Robin sings the chorus a few times prior to the fadeout.

 Allmusic's Donald A. Guarisco described this song as "a thoroughly psychedelic ballad worthy of the Moody Blues' finest similar efforts".
 The original promotional video for "World" is black and white.